-Activity Time Description/Prompt Materials Mindset Message 10 min Play the mindset video, Strategies for Learning Maths , https://youcubed.org/ weeks/week-4-grade-6-8/ Mindset Video day 4, Strategies for Learning Maths Explore 20 min Introduce the problem.
+Activity Time Description/Prompt Materials Mindset Message 10 min Play the mindset video, Strategies for Learning Maths , https://youcubed.org/ weeks/week-4-grade-9-12/ Mindset Video day 4, Strategies for Learning Maths Explore 20 min Introduce the problem.
 Give students time to explore Towers.
-Towers Pattern: Case 5 Towers handout Maths journals Pencils Colored pencils or pens Colored cubes: yellow (15), pink (45), purple (30), blue (15) or substitute with other materials Discuss 10 min Invite students to share their findings.
+Towers Pattern: Case 5 Towers handout Maths journals Pencils Colored pencils or pens Colored cubes: yellow (60), pink (45), purple (30), blue (15) Discuss 10 min Invite students to share their findings.
+Have students discuss the type of growth they think the pattern is; linear, quadratic, exponential or something else.
 Debrief Mindset Message 5 min Ask students to reflect on all the Strategies for Learning Mathematics from the video: 1) Draw it out, 2) Teamwork, 3) Experiment, 4) Look for different resources, 5) Start with a smaller case.
 Highlight some moments when you saw individuals and groups using these strategies or ask students to share when they used the strategy or saw someone else use the strategy.